sourcebots/volunteer-docs/content/essential-knowledge/inventory.md

 ## Updating the location of items

-To update the location of an item, simply change the location column, if the item is inside a container, put the serial of the container.
+To update the location of an item, simply change the location column, if the item is inside a container, put the item code of the container.
 You should also update the 'Date last updated' field.

 ## Finding items